Understanding The Division Of Debts In A Divorce

-At Dwire Law Offices, P.A., we have more than 22 years of experience in family law, including division of property and debts.
-We can help you figure out how much of the marital debt you are actually responsible for and make sure you are not treated unfairly or taken advantage of by your spouse when dividing debts during a divorce in Minnesota.
+At Dwire Law Offices, we have decades of experience in family law, including the division of property and debts.
+We can help you figure out how much of the marital debt you are actually responsible for and make sure you are not treated unfairly or taken advantage of by your spouse when dividing debts during a divorce in Apple Valley, Burnsville, Eagan, Lakeville, Prior Lake, Savage and Shakopee.

 Marital debt is considered to be debt that a couple incurs together such as a mortgage, a car loan or credit card debt.
 Generally, it is debt that was incurred while the couple was married.
 In some cases, one person joins the marriage with his or her own external debt, which the couple then works together to pay off.
 If this debt is not fully paid off, or if there are other considerations, there may be some debate as to whether this is marital debt or not.